 1. Select "Catalog"→"Customer segments", choose an existing segment from the list, or create a new segment.

-4. A pop-up will appear allowing you to select some or all offerings.
-By default, all offerings are selected.
-You can choose not to include all the offerings by deselecting the check-box.
-Repeat this step till you have made all the desired changes to the selected seller segment catalog.
+5. A pop-up will display, giving you the option to choose specific or all offerings.
+By default, all offerings are chosen.
+You can opt to exclude certain offerings by unchecking the box.
+Repeat this process until you've made all the necessary alterations to the selected seller segment's catalog.

 Note!
 Products having a prohibition sign will not appear in the Product Catalog, as it is "Not available in your country or for your industry".
 In more detail read the article "Product unavailable“ badge description.